alexeysas/drl-collaboration-and-competition/Report.md

 ### Network archtiecture

-The overall architectures we come up with which provide good training results for the Reacher environment are presented on the images below:
+The overall architectures we come up with which provide good training results for the Tennis environment are presented on the images below (mostly it is close to the archtiecture which helped to solve Reacher environment):

 Policy network (Actor)